 Bulletproof Handyman

-What Can a Handyman Do in Cobb in Cobb County, Georgia?
+What Can a Handyman Do Without a License in Cobb in Cobb County, Georgia?

 In Cobb County, Georgia, a typical “handyman” can usually operate without a state contractor license as long as they stay below Georgia’s state contractor license threshold and do not perform regulated trade work (electrical, plumbing, HVAC, gas).
 Georgia contractor licensing is largely state-level for bigger construction/contracting, while day-to-day permission to operate a business is usually handled through a local occupation tax certificate (business license) in the city or (if unincorporated) Cobb County.